binwiederhier/ntfy/docs/publish.md

     curl \
         -u :tk_AgQdq7mVBoFD37zQVN29RhuMzNIz2 \
         -H "Call: +12223334444" \
         -d "Your garage seems to be on fire.
-You should probably check that out, and call 0118 999 881 999 119 725 3 for help." \
+You should probably check that out." \
         ntfy.sh/alerts
     ```